 P.C., we pride ourselves on the high quality service we provide to clients

 divorce.
 In each case we address, we focus on giving personal, individualized

 We will work closely with you in your custody case in an effort to secure

 a court decision that serves the needs of you and your child.
 Don't

 wait another day-

-call our experienced Garden City child custody lawyers today to protect your relationship with your children!
+call our experienced child custody lawyers in Garden City today to protect your relationship with your children!